kammitama5/kammitama5.github.io/_posts/2018-5-20-Sunday-May-20th.md

   a Bool value.
 I wonder if there's a way to print out or trace directly specific values?
 I really felt like I was floundering and there was a lot of disbelief in my ability to complete the task by myself.
+- *update* I turned out to be a ```precedence problem``` so I was able to use ```(0 :: Double)``` to get it to work.
+   I would have never figured that one out on my own.
+Thanks to Chris on that one!
+So the code is now refactored and merged, and hopefully I'll be working on something new Monday AM.
 - I was able to also able to move on to Rust Chapter 6.
 It's gotten steeper in terms of the learning curve.
   It's like everything has gotten steeper.
 - I also have one assignment to complete for class, due on the 23rd.
 It's silly, but I should do it.
 Again,